anitayawson/Github-User-Search-App/README.md

 ### The Challenge

-Frontend Mentor provides a platform for developers to enhance their skills by completing real-world projects.
 The GitHub User Search App challenge involves designing and implementing a user-friendly interface that allows users to search for GitHub profiles and view user information.

 Users should be able to: